WaiveCar/Ijiraq/Products/Oliver/readme.md

 This initial exploration is a sophisticated model which may be parred down:

-- screens have physical size and resolutions/ratios
+- Screens have physical size and resolutions/ratios
-- layouts have components and compatible screens <-- user-surfaced
+- Layouts have Components and compatible Screens <-- user-surfaced
-- components have specifications
+- Components have specifications

-- services have assets with specifications. <-- user-surfaced
+- Services have Assets with specifications. <-- user-surfaced
-- a layout is satisfied when its components sepcifications can all be matched by available services.
+- a Layout is satisfied when its Components specifications can all be matched by available Services.
-- a screen is accessible when a compatible layout is available.
+- a Screen is accessible when a compatible Layout is available.

+The Layouts can get Assets for their Components the following ways:

+  1. User-provided - They upload it/create it
+  2. Asset-specific - A specific Asset from pre-existing digital sources is used (such as an existing instagram image)
+  3. Condition-specific - This could be something like "most recent instagram upload" or "5 star review" etc.
+     Note: condition specific content can either go on "auto-pilot" or can be reviewed/approved.

+Notes:

+ * The Layout can have mixes for their Components.
+For example, some Components can be user provided while other can be asset-specific.
+ * If content changes the actual instance of what showed where when needs to be saved, not just the notion of a stream.
+ * This isn't necessarily surfaced to the user initially, they can see an overview representing it as "condition specific" Component.
+They can do a "deeper dive" and see more.